Alex Tyus

-Alexander Trent Tyus (אלכס טיוס; born January 8, 1988) is an American-born naturalized Israeli professional basketball player for Bordo Sportif Balikesir of the Turkish Basketball First League (TBL).
-He was the 2018 Finals MVP.
-Having been naturalized as an Israeli citizen, he also represented the senior Israeli national basketball team.
+Alexander Trent Tyus (אלכס טיוס; born January 8, 1988) is an American-born Israeli professional basketball player for Hapoel Haifa of the Liga Leumit.
+He was the 2018 Israeli Basketball Premier League Finals MVP with Maccabi Tel Aviv.
+Having been naturalized as an Israeli citizen, Tyus also represented the senior Israeli national basketball team.
 Standing at 2.03 meters (6' 8") tall, he is an athletic frontcourt player and good rebounder.

 High school career

 Tyus played for his first two years of high school for Hazelwood Central High School in St. Louis.
 He then played for two years for Harmony Prep, leading it to the prep school national championship game in 2006.

 College career

 Tyus attended the University of Florida, where he played college basketball under head coach Billy Donovan with the Florida Gators from 2007 to 2011, and was a member of two NCAA Tournament teams.
 He played a key role in the 2010–11 Gators' run to the Elite Eight with a 19-point, 17-rebound effort in the 83–74 overtime win over the BYU Cougars in the NCAA Tournament Sweet 16.
 As of 2012, his 1,333 career points were 22nd-best in school history.